 Pursuant to FERPA, students have the right to inspect and review their education records, to seek their amendment, to consent to disclosure of these records, and to file complaints with the U.S. Department of Education concerning alleged failure by the University to comply with FERPA.
-Further information concerning these rights is available by contacting email@example.com or 615-898-5170, or submitting a Request to Review Education Records form.
+Further information concerning these rights is available by contacting email@example.com, 615-898-5170, or submitting a Request to Review Education Records form.

 IV.
 Release of Personally Identifiable Student Education Records

 The University shall not permit access to, or the release of, any information in the education records of any student that is personally identifiable, other than directory information, without the written consent of the student.

 However, there are several exceptions which allow the University to disclose PII without the student's prior written consent.
 One such exception concerns disclosures to school officials with legitimate educational interest in the record.
 A school official has a legitimate educational interest if the official needs to review an education record in order to fulfill his/her professional responsibilities for the University.